lleongdata/application_processing/README.md

 ### FAQ

 1. How are the successful applications selected?
-It is done in process_applications.py in the code segment below.
-I have also provided comments in the python file.
+- The applications are filtered in process_applications.py in the segment below.
+I have provided the comments in the python file.
 ```
 successful_apps = df[
     df['name'].notna() &